 Now most college graduates do not hold jobs related to their major, and people can start businesses which become empires with no help from college.
 Yes we know, we have heard of these stories before about college and how it did not help people with their success.
 However, college degrees are still very much worth while depending on the major.

 Why is college a good choice?
 I have heard from a business adviser that college degrees show dedication.
 Depending on the major you take, you could learn some of the newest information in which could help you form a business.
-Also for many jobs, like being a doctor, lawyer, engineer, or scientist, you do not have a choice.
+Also for many jobs, like being a doctor, lawyer, engineer, or scientist, you do not have a choice, you need a degree.
 I have never heard of a university or lab that accepted a resume from someone who did experiments in their secret lab at home.
 In fact, that may concern them.

 Like I said, this all depends on your major.
 Now, that does not mean chase a STEM degree and abandon your passions.
 What that means is you need to choose a major that the market has demand for.
 When you go to chase this endeavor, have your passions follow you.
 If you read Creativity Inc. mentioned in one of my previous posts you will read about how Mr. Catmull used his passion of art with his expertise in computers to forge Pixar.